Languages at WMU

 The Department of World Languages and Literatures at Western Michigan University is at the heart of the University’s growing emphasis on global engagement and citizenship.

-Whether you are interested in language and related studies for personal enrichment, adding linguistic and international expertise to another field of study, or becoming a professional in the field, we welcome you.
+Whether you are interested in language and language-related studies for personal enrichment, adding linguistic and international expertise to another field of study, or becoming a professional in the field, we welcome you.

 Dr. C. James Hueng and Dr. Xiaojun Wang are the recipients of the fourth annual Light Center for Chinese Studies Research grant.
 Each awardee will receive $3,000 to support a research project and publication.